Magnon bands in pyrochlore slabs with Heisenberg exchange and anisotropies: Conclusion and outlook

 The interplay of Heisenberg exchange, Dzyaloshinskii-Moriya interaction and the spin-ice anisotropy on the pyrochlore lattice results in several kinds of ordered states.
-We have presented here a detailed analysis of the spin wave spectrum associated with several of those ordered states for the three commonly studied slab geometries of the pyrochlore lattice.
-Our principal motivation was to study the edge spectra in light of topologically non-trivial point degeneracies and nodal lines in the bulk spectra.
-The pyrochlore lattice has been a fertile ground for the hunt for topological magnons because of its very natural tendency, thanks to anisotropic terms like the DMI and the spin-ice term, to host non-collinear ordered states which give rise to spin wave dynamical matrices with the required properties.
+We have presented here a detailed analysis of the spin wave spectrum associated with several of those ordered states for the three commonly studied slab geometries of the lattice.
+Our principal motivation was to study the surface magnon spectra in light of topologically non-trivial point degeneracies and nodal lines in the bulk spectra.
+For the slab sizes we have studied we have checked that the surface localized modes change very little with further increase in the number of layers and hence our results are a good approximation to the dispersion of the surface states for large lattice sizes as well. \\

+The pyrochlore lattice has been a very rich source of topological magnonic phases because of its very natural tendency, thanks to anisotropic terms like the DMI and the spin-ice term, to host non-collinear ordered states which give rise to spin wave dynamical matrices with the required properties.
+While the study of slab geometry is relevant for unearthing the surface localized magnons arising from topology of the band structures theoretically, for this lattice understanding finite slabs is very relevant experimentally as well.
+There has been recent experimental progress \cite{Thin_film_Weyl_111_Chakhalian_et_al_2021, pyrochlore_thin_films_111_Chakhalian_2021, anil_kumar_et_al_111_films_2022} in preparing and characterizing $[111]$ oriented thin films with the pyrochlore structure.
+Furthermore, a proposal for direct detection of magnonic edge modes by using an electromagnetic drive and a parametric instability has also been reported \cite{ Malz_et_al_Nat_Comm_2019}.
+So further rapid progress in the measurement and analysis of magnonic edge states in various systems can be expected in the near future.\\

 There are several directions of study starting from our analysis which are immediately relevant.
 At the level of linear spin wave theory it would be important to understand the effects of magnetic fields oriented along different directions relative to a particular slab geometry.
 In fact, the initial measurements of the thermal Hall coefficient for this lattice were indeed carried out with fields oriented along the directions studied in this work \cite{onose_et_al_science_2010}.
-Thus the study of the field dependence and the analysis of the thermal Hall physics in this class of models might legitimately be considered to be next order of business.
+Thus the study of the field dependence and the analysis of the thermal Hall physics in this class of models might legitimately be considered to be the next order of business.
 Finally, for any conclusions drawn on the basis of linear spin wave theory, one needs to confront the question of the effects of magnon-magnon interactions.
 The analyses along these lines promise to be productive avenues for forthcoming work on this interesting class of systems.

 \revappendix \counterwithin{figure}{section}